 Serving in Silence was a TV movie based on a true story.
 Margarethe Cammermeyer, a colonel in the Washington national guard, was honorably discharged in 1992 after revealing her sexual orientation (the year before "don't ask, don't tell" was instituted).
-At the time she was the highest ranking officer to be discharged for being gay.
+At the time, she was the highest ranking officer to be discharged for being gay.
 However, in 1995 a judge ruled her discharge unconstitutional and she was reinstated.
-The movie aired on February 6, 1995.
+The movie aired on Feb.
+6, 1995.

 What also made this movie noteworthy was the fact that it was the last gay-themed TV movie to air on network TV.
-After the networks aired about a dozen such movies (beginning in 1972 with That Certain Summer), all future movies with gay storylines aired on cable networks such as Lifetime, A&E, USA and the pay networks Showtime and HBO.
+After the networks aired about a dozen such movies (beginning in 1972 with That Certain Summer), all future movies with gay storylines aired on cable networks, such as Lifetime, A&E, USA, and the pay networks Showtime and HBO.